 In her spare time, Toni enjoys karate, craft beer, cooking, and spending time with her husband and two daughters.

 Advisor: Rex Capil (Southland)

 National Administrator: Jean Chua (Wellington)

 Jean is a full-time artist, who is also in her fourth year at Victoria University of Wellington studying a Bachelor of Commerce, majoring in Marketing and minoring in International Business and Chinese.
-She is also on the committee of the New Zealand China Friendship Society, as well as the student sub-committee of the New Zealand Institute of International Affairs.
+She is also on the student sub-committee of the New Zealand Institute of International Affairs.

 These experiences have given her many opportunities to learn a lot about the world around her, both on a smaller person-to-person scale, as well as on an international scale.
 And it is with Sister Cities that she hopes she can continue learning, while also being able to give back to the community.

 In her spare time, you can find her drawing, and watching films with friends.

 Newsletter Editor: Caroline Pope (Christchurch)